vibeus/vibe-website/content/documents/faq-education.md

 ---
 url: /faqs-for-teachers-and-educators/
-title: &title FAQs for Teachers and Educators
+title: &title Vibe FAQs for Teachers and Educators.
+Touchscreen Smart Boards for School.
+description:
+  Vibe is the best digital whiteboard for classrooms.
+Learn how to use touchscreen smartboards for teaching and improve education for your students.
 content_link_target_blank: true

 faq_rich_search: